Pawan2905/Assignment/README.md

 2326: The last part indicates the size of the object returned to the client, not including the response headers.
 If no content was returned to the client, this value will be "-".
 To log "0" for no content, use %B instead.

+### Solution

+- RAW DATA ----> ORACLE DB ----> VISUALIZATION TOOL

+- Here we have used raw data (log files)
+Step1.
+Aggregate the raw data
+Step2.
+Extract the required key elements from the raw data Step3.
+Transform the it into required format for such as date ,code etc Step4.
+Load the data and find the required information from the data

+#### Packages used
+Pandas,Numpy ,re,datetime

+#### To run the scripts

+Folder structure:
+TDK_Assignment
+    --> scr : contains srcipt for data preprocess and result (data_preprocess.py and result.py)
+    -->logs : Raw data
+    -->Output : preprocess data ,output with answer of all the question